JiayueMeng/BONITA-Python3/README.md

 * matrix of conditions with each line representing a sample and the first column containing the names of the samples and subsequent columns describing 1/0 if the sample is part of that condition or not.
 * list of contrasts you would like to run with each contrast on a single line

 There are three main steps in BONITA: prepare pathways for rule inference, rule inference, and pathway analysis.
-All necessary files for an example run are provided in the pathway_analysis folder within experiments folder.
+All necessary files for an example run are provided in the Tutorials folder .
 The preparation step requires internet access to access the KEGG API.

 ## Step 1: Pathway preparation